episerver/musicfestival-vue-template/README.md

     DefaultPage/Index.cshtml
         DefaultPage.vue
             router-view (Vue.js)
-                router.js (Updates the url on the store so the store updates the model) PageComponentSelector.vue (Use the model from the store and sets it on child components) ArtistContainerPage/ArtistDetailsPage/LandingPage.vue
+                router.js (Updates the store model with the url) PageComponentSelector.vue (Use the model from the store) ArtistContainerPage/ArtistDetailsPage/LandingPage.vue (Gets the model as a prop)

 PreviewController.cs
     Preview/Index.cshtml (sets content-link attribute on <preview>)
-        Preview.vue (Use the model from the store and sets it on child components) BlockComponentSelector.vue
+        Preview.vue (Use and update the model in the store with the content link) BlockComponentSelector.vue (Gets the model as a prop and passes it on) BuyTicketBlock/ContentBlock/GenericBlock.vue (Gets the model as a prop)
-                BuyTicketBlock/ContentBlock/GenericBlock.vue
 ```

 ## Building client side resources